Picton–Mittagong loop railway line

 The Picton–Mittagong Loop Line is a partly disused railway line between the towns of Picton and Mittagong in the Southern Highlands of New South Wales, Australia.

 History

 The Picton–Mittagong line was opened in February 1867 as part of the Main South line.

-The line ran north-northwest from Picton, over the Picton Viaduct, across the Great South Road before heading northwest.
-It then headed west-northwest through a 180 m tunnel in the Redbank Range.
+The line ran north-northwest from Picton, over the Picton Viaduct, across the Great South Road before heading northwest through a 180 m tunnel in the Redbank Range.
+The track then turns southwest.